martintajur/node-mysql-activerecord/README.md

 Execution methods are the end-of-chain methods in the QueryBuilder library.
 Once these methods are called, all the chainable methods you've called up until this point will be compiled into a query string and sent to the driver's `query()` method.
 At this point, the QueryBuilder will be reset and ready to build a new query.
 The database driver will respond with results depending on the type of query being executed or with an error message.
 Both (if provided) will be supplied to the callback function.

 ### Handling Error Messages and Results
 The final parameter of every execution method will be a callback function.
 For `single` connection setups, the parameters for the callback are in the `node.js` standard `(err, response)` format.
-If the driver throws an error, a javascript `Standard Error` object will be passed into the `err` parameter.
+If the driver throws an error, a JavaScript `Standard Error` object will be passed into the `err` parameter.
 The `response` parameter can be supplied with an array of result rows (`.get()` & `.get_where()`), an integer (`.count()`), or a response object containing rows effected, last insert id, etc... in any other scenario.

 ### Response Format Examples